longye-tian/Reading-Dynamic-programming/Python Code/Chapter 5 Markov Decision Processes/ReadMe.txt

 Misc note:

-0. When using parameters, be careful about the name, the m for Tauchen and OPI should use different m.
+0. When using parameters, be careful about the name, the m for Tauchen and OPI should use different m.\

+1. when using np.empty or np.empty_like, be careful, as np.empty(a), only supports when a has small dimensions.
+The marginal benefit of using np.empty is small, just use np.zeros